 This toolkit will be your guide.
-It will begin with the different ways you can engage with your Senator or Representative both in-district and remotely, followed by a step-by-step guide for how to meet with a Member of Congress, attend a town hall, plan a site visit, use social media and technology to advocate, and write an editorial or letter to the editor.
+It will begin with the different ways you can engage with your Senator or Representative both in-district and remotely, followed by a step-by-step guide for how to meet with a member of Congress, attend IN THIS TOOLKIT INTRODUCTION PAGE 1 IN-DISTRICT AND REMOTE PAGE 2 ADVOCACY HOW TO ENGAGE REMOTELY PAGE 3 AND IN-DISTRICT ADVOCACY IN AN ERA OF PAGE 4 DIGITAL COMMUNICATIONS IN-DISTRICT AND REMOTE PAGE 5 MEETINGS TOWN HALL MEETINGS PAGE 6 SITE AND PROGRAM VISITS PAGE 7 OP-EDS AND LETTERS TO PAGE 8 THE EDITOR CJJ ADVOCACY PRIORITIES PAGE 9 RESOURCES TO SHARE PAGE 10 SAMPLE MEETING REQUEST PAGE 11 SAMPLE THANK YOU PAGE 12 a town hall, plan a site visit, use social media and technology to advocate, and write an editorial or letter to the editor.
 This toolkit includes a mix of pointers for advocacy, both during social distancing and after restrictions are lifted.
-You will also find Coalition for Juvenile Justice (CJJ) advocacy priorities and briefing sheets to be used as leave-behinds for your Member.
-We hope this toolkit provides a foundation for in-district and remote federal advocacy and serves as a building block for strong and meaningful relationships with your Members of Congress.

-In-District and Remote Advocacy

-Building Relationships for Change
+You will also find Coalition for Juvenile Justice (CJJ) advocacy priorities and briefing sheets to be used as leave-behinds for your member.
+We hope this toolkit provides a foundation for in-district and remote federal advocacy and serves as a building block for strong and meaningful relationships with your members of Congress.
+In-District and Remote Advocacy Building Relationships for Change

 All around the country, states are transforming their juvenile justice systems.
 With the help of private initiatives, like the Annie E. Casey Foundation's Juvenile Detention Alternative Initiative (JDAI), the Pew Charitable Trusts, and others, jurisdictions are using new approaches to create safer and more effective systems for youth, families, and communities.
-While private dollars have fueled much of this reform.

-this money has, in some instances, been shifted to new programs.
-State budgets, meanwhile, are positioned to see major reductions due to COVID-19.
+While private dollars have fueled much of this reform. this money has, in some instances, been shifted to new programs.
 Federal funding now plays an even more critical role in delinquency prevention and intervention.
 The Juvenile Justice and Delinquency Prevention Act (JJDPA), recently reauthorized by Congress, not only protects youth in custody by prescribing core protections, but also supports programs that reduce reliance on detention and incarceration, are cost effective, and result in better outcomes for youth, families, and communities.
-Over the past eighteen years, federal dollars have been cut drastically, down almost 50% since 2002.1 Given this fiscal and political climate, relationships with Members of Congress are more important than ever.
+Over the past eighteen years, federal dollars have been cut drastically, down almost 50% since 2002.1 Given this fiscal and political climate, relationships with members of Congress are more important than ever.
 Let's continue strengthening ours!

-Always be respectful, but assertive.
+Advocacy Tip #1 Always be respectful, but assertive.
 This is the golden rule.
-Whether you are interacting with your Member of Congress in person, through a letter, or via social media, you want to leave the best impression on your Member and his or her staff.
+Whether you are interacting with your member of Congress in person, through a letter, or via social media, you want to leave the best impression on your member and his or her staff.
 No one likes to deal with people who are rude.

-Remember too, that being polite does not mean you cannot ask questions or discuss pressing issues with your Member.
-So long as you treat your Member with respect and courtesy, all topics are on the table, and your Member and their staff will be happy to maintain a relationship with you.
+Remember too, that being polite does not mean you cannot ask questions or discuss pressing issues with your member.
+So long as you treat your member with respect and courtesy, all topics are on the table, and your member and their staff will be happy to maintain a relationship with you.